giacomomarchioro/pyIIIFpres/README.md

     pip install git+https://github.com/giacomomarchioro/pyIIIFpres

 ## Basic usage
-The module maps the api structure to Python classes.
-The user `set_` objects that can have only one value (e.g. `id`) and `add_` objects that can have multiple entity (e.g. `lablels`).
+The module maps the API structure to Python classes.
+The user `set_` objects that can have only one value (e.g. `id`) and `add_` objects that can have multiple entities (e.g. `labels`).
-As an example we will execute the [Simple Manifest - Book recipe](https://iiif.io/api/cookbook/recipe/0009-book-1/) from the IIIF cookbook.
+As an example, we will execute the [Simple Manifest - Book recipe](https://iiif.io/api/cookbook/recipe/0009-book-1/) from the IIIF cookbook.
 More examples in the homonymous folder.

 ```python
 from IIIFpres import iiifpapi3